munzx/angular_image_base64/README.md

 # Usage

-Include the directive file to your index page, add "ngImageBase64Directive" as a dependency to your angular app, and then add "ng-image-base64" to the form file input field.
+Include the directive file to your index page, add "ngImageBase64Directive" as a dependency to your angular app, and then add "ng-image-base64" to the form file input element.